nightscout/nightscout.github.io/docs/nightscout/multiadmin.md

 </br>

-- Click `Add collaborator` and enter the email address you used to create your main Heroku account.
+- Click `Add collaborator` and enter the email address of the person supporting you (that is the email address he used to setup his own Heroku account).

 <img src="/vendors/heroku/img/MultiNS02.png" width="800px" >

 </br>

 - You will now see it as a collaborator.
-Using the pen icon you can modify it or delete it.
+Using the pen icon you can modify it or delete it (useful when asking for support, once everything is working).

 <img src="/vendors/heroku/img/MultiNS03.png" width="800px" >

 </br>

+### Being a collaborator

+*Note: you will receive an email with the invitation.*

-- Log in your main Heroku account.
+- Log in your Heroku account.
 You will see the apps you are collaborating to in the same list than your primary app.
 You can now perform most tasks directly in that one Heroku account (deploys, change variables, ...).

 <img src="/vendors/heroku/img/MultiNS07.png" width="800px" >